7 min read

 Collaboration starts with context.

-With shared context, AI can participate more responsibly.
-It can understand what has already been decided, who needs to weigh in, what information is sensitive, and what “good” looks like for the situation.
+Without that picture, AI becomes a disconnected assistant.
+With it, AI can participate more responsibly because it can see what has already been decided, who needs to weigh in, what information is sensitive, and what "good" looks like for the situation.

 2. Clear roles